ryanmorr/ryanmorr.github.io/_posts/2015-05-21-true-hash-maps-in-javascript.md

 ## Bare Objects

-The secret to creating a true hash map is loosing the prototype all together, and the baggage that comes with it.
+The secret to creating a true hash map is loosing the prototype all together and the baggage that comes with it.
 To do this we can take advantage of the `Object.create` method [introduced in ES5](http://www.ecma-international.org/ecma-262/5.1/#sec-15.2.3.5).
 What's unique about this method is that you can explicitly define the prototype for a new object.
 For example, defining a plain object literal with a little more verbosity:

 <div class="code-block">